 We were the only guests at that time.
 Why?
 Because Ate Neneth had to decline other guests for that day because their entire clan was busy for their fiesta celebration!
 Oh yes, we were so lucky hahaha to visit Tingloy, and witness the town as they celebrate this festivity.
 Ate Neneth’s eldest daughter was the crowned queen of the barangay.
 And it’s so nice of them that they invited us to eat for dinner.
 Yes, nakikain kami sa handa nila.
 Hahaha!

 It’s only Php 300 pesos per person for groups.
 If you want to go for separate room especially for couples, it’s Php 1000 per night for fan room.
 For aircon room, it’s Php 1,500.
+There are times that RNV gets full, but don’t worry there are a lot of transient houses, resort, accommodation and homestay in Masasa.

 TRAVEL TIP 2 : It is no longer allowed to spend overnight through tents at Masasa Beach.
 This is after a series of unfortunate events happened like robbery and some travelers caught doing some unlikeable things.
 Hahaha!
 The local government is imposing all travelers to stay at Transient Houses.
 It’s also for our security and protection.
 Travelers can pitch tent at the beach until 7PM only.